 - The Westin Zagreb: A modern mid-range hotel, this location mostly caters to business travellers and families looking for the best deals.
 While it’s not anything special, it does offer a convenient location.
 You can cross the street in the historic Lower Town or head west to reach the shopping malls.

 - Panorama Zagreb Hotel: You may not get a better value.
 The low-priced rooms include comfortable beds and clean sheets.
 For the shopaholics, the hotel is also in the heart of the commercial areas of Maksimir.
 For those seeking the typical tourist destinations, the hotel is about a 20-minute walk from the centre of Zagreb.

 - Hotel Laguna Zagreb: Located near the Sports Complex, you may struggle to walk from the hotel to the middle of Zagreb.
 Luckily, there are shuttles and buses that can get you there in minutes.
 The hotel itself also offers a taste of Zagreb, thanks to the in-house restaurant serving a wide selection of traditional Croatian dishes.

 Summary: The best places to stay in Zagreb

-Still not sure of where to stay?
-Here’s a quick last-minute list of some of the top hotels in Zagreb…
+Still not sure of where to stay in Zagreb?
+Here’s a quick last-minute list of some of the best hotels in Zagreb…